tddmonkey/tests-need-love-too/tests-need-love-too.md

 you the false confidence that your code is correct.

 There are two solutions to this problem and the correct one to choose is context dependent.
 The first instance is where an acceptable real class exists that can be substituted.
-In Java there is a class called BufferedReader that _“Reads text from a character-input stream, buffering characters so as to provide for the efficient reading of charac-_

-_ters, arrays, and lines”_[^38]_._ It is possible to mock out the use of this class, but instead there are implementations that exist that can be used directly within the test.
+In Java there is a class called [BufferedReader](http://docs.oracle.com/javase/8/docs/api/java/io/BufferedReader.html) that _“Reads text from a character-input stream, buffering characters so as to provide for the efficient reading of characters, arrays, and lines”_.
+It is possible to mock out the use of this class, but instead there are implementations that exist that can be used directly within the test.
 Both solutions are shown in listing 5.9.

 ```